Contents

 5.1.
 ICF stewardship and reporting

 The first stress cluster concerns foundation stewardship and reporting.
 The record is stronger than a minimal stewardship reading would suggest.
 Cosmos Hub Proposal 787 demanded fuller financial transparency from the Interchain Foundation.
 Leadership turnover then unfolded across Ethan Buchman, Brian Fabian Crain, and Josh Cincinnati.
-Public statements from the new leadership described the period as a genuine leadership crisis and treated the disclosure conflict as symptomatic of deeper institutional disorder.
+Public statements from the new leadership described the period as a leadership crisis and treated the disclosure conflict as symptomatic of deeper institutional disorder.
 The later Treasury Snapshot series beginning in August 2024 did not erase the episode.
 It marked an attempt to rebuild reporting credibility after trust had already been damaged.

-This matters for the paper’s mechanism because treasury stewardship is one of the residual functions a sovereignty-first architecture leaves outside its strongest formal commitments.
+Treasury stewardship is one of the residual functions a sovereignty-first architecture leaves outside its strongest formal commitments.
 When reporting becomes irregular, the architecture does not supply an automatic repair path.
 The repair must be institutional and political.

 5.2.
 The LSM crisis